Which Fitbits are best for kids?

 Let's be honest, kids break stuff.
 Kids lose stuff.
 Kids break and then lose stuff; it's just the way things go.
 So, when it comes to electronics, your biggest motivator might be price, and you wouldn't be alone.

-Thus, the cheapest Fitbit is the Zip, for $59.95.
+Thus, the cheapest Fitbit is the Zip, for $49.88, in black (other colors are more expensive).
 The best part about the Zip is that your kid can see their progress in real time by tapping the screen without the need for a cell phone in order to view the app.
 The Zip comes in four different colors and takes a replaceable watch battery, but they do last up to six months without needing a change.

 The Fitbit Zip clips easily onto your child's clothing, which makes it incredibly easy to use, but could make for a soggy device if it gets left in pockets or on belt loops.